 The step-by-step tutorial below explains how to configure your WordPress Reading Settings.

-- How To Configure Your WordPress Site – Reading Settings – Tutorial
+- Configuring Your WordPress Site – Reading Settings – Tutorial

-- WordPress Reading Settings – Home Page Display Settings
+- WordPress Reading Settings – Home Page Display Options

 - WordPress Reading Settings – Syndication Feed Settings